- Research Project

 Situation

-Globalisation, digitisation and world crises are changing poverty risk factors and influencing the levels and distribution of income globally and in Switzerland.
-Then there is the question of whether, under what conditions and to what extent the existing instruments of the democratic welfare state help to improve life for Switzerland’s poorest people.
+Globalisation, digitalisation and crises such as the COVID-19 pandemic are changing the opportunities for participation in economic life, and with them the risks of poverty.
+In line with the 2030 Agenda, Switzerland has also set itself the goal of combating poverty.
+Furthermore, the welfare state aims to cushion the impact of social risks and ensure the conditions for an inclusive society.
 BFH is examining phenomena relevant to poverty reduction in several research projects.
 Its aim is to establish a solid foundation of facts on inequality, poverty and the workings of the welfare state in Switzerland.
 This will provide a basis for authorities to monitor the population’s financial situation and craft policies to combat poverty.

 Objectives